 Now, let's talk about the wallet.
 This is the place where you store your Bitcoins.
 There are many types of wallets.
 One is, so called, exchange, where you can buy, trade and store them.
 I discourage this approach because it completely misses the point — you again don't own your money.
 We also know what happened with Mt Gox.

-You can have your wallet in the paper form, special hardware, special software or combination of those.
+You can have your wallet in the paper or steel form, special hardware, special software or combination of those.
 Although many people recommend hardware wallets and paper as the most secure, I don't agree because if you simply lose them in some way, your Bitcoins are gone forever.

-I prefer software wallet with strong encryption and multiple, secure backup options.
+I prefer a software wallet with strong encryption and multiple, secure backup options.
 There are also many types of software wallets and I prefer SPV instead of a full-blown node.
 My weapon of choice is Electrum wallet.
 It's secure, fast and has many good options.
 If you decide to use it, I highly recommend reading everything on their site and educating yourself how to properly and safely use it (how to properly verify it, wallet usage, different options, etc).

 This is what I did:

 - Make sure that your operating system is secure, free from malware and hardened, privacy-wise.
+I suggest you to use Tails OS for Bitcoin operations.

 - Make sure to download the latest version and verify it with PGP.